mithgil/IVsing/README.md

 # IVpy: A Python interface to IVsing of c++ processing

-A further step from [IVsing](https://github.com/mithgil/IVsing) project:
+a natural progression from former `IVsing` c++ project:
 A c++ projet that converts a myriad of dat/txt files in Bias-Sepctroscopy experiments into a structured h5.

+by providing a Python interface to process Bias-Spectroscopy map data files.

 --